API Fundamentals

 }

-The format of this JSON object is specified by the provider of the APIs.
-There are other content types that might be more suitable for certain types of data.
-Generally speaking, JSON is the most popular one since it’s machine-parseable and human-friendly.
+The key-value format of the JSON object is specific to the API we are sending our request to.
+In practice, when we are sending a request to an existing API served by an AI system provider, like OpenAI with one of their APIs, we will need to read their documentation for the specification of the expected format.
+There are also other content types that might be more suitable for certain types of data.
+Generally speaking, JSON is the most popular one since it's both machine-parseable and human-friendly.

 HTTP Response